-

 Operational closure

 The Workbench gives a full summary of the project details and financial status.
 In order to be able to close the project operationally, all items in the Operational Closure Checklist must checked as YES.
-The “Approved” button is available for the manager to capture the electronic signature.
+The “Save” button is available for the manager to capture the electronic signature.
 After approval, the “Operationally Closed” button becomes available.
 This lets the user go directly to the Output Status Page and change the Output from Ongoing (O) to Operationally Closed (C).
 Once the Output is Operationally Closed, the full list is greyed out (Locked).

 Financial closure